Saiwal/saiwal.github.io/my_collections/_drafts/2023-07-01-fediverse.md

 ---
-title: "Foraying into the fediverse"
+title: "Into the fediverse"
-category: "essays"
+category: ["essays","internet"]
 ---

 # The internet as a social space